tarantool/doc/doc/reference/reference_lua/uuid.rst

                                    Overview
 ===============================================================================

-A "UUID" is a `Universally unique identifier`_.
-If an application requires that a value be unique only within a single computer or on a single database, then a simple counter is better than a UUID, because getting a UUID is time-consuming (it requires a syscall_).
+A "UUID" is a `Universally unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_.
+If an application requires that a value be unique only within a single computer or on a single database, then a simple counter is better than a UUID, because getting a UUID is time-consuming (it requires a `syscall <https://en.wikipedia.org/wiki/Syscall>`_).
 For clusters of computers, or widely distributed applications, UUIDs are better.

 ===============================================================================